dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ### Auto-close Menu in Header Component

-We'll do this in our `header.component.ts` file so that an event is emitted to the root app component parent.
+We'll do this in our `header.component.ts` file where we emitted the event earlier to notify the app component parent.
 This way we can ensure that both components know about the change and the nav states don't get out of sync:

 ```typescript
 // ng2-dinos/src/app/header/header.component.ts